 We had a long suppression hearing, where the case agents described the above events.
 Not much dispute about the facts; just what the law required.

 The judge held it under advisement for a good long while.

 While we waited, David from New York took the 28-day treatment program at Jail North.
 He told me that he was a paycheck crack addict.
 He had a good city union job in New York, but each week when his pay arrived, he bought crack and smoked it all weekend.
 He was determined to get sober.

 David asked me to come to his graduation ceremony, to hear a song he had just learned to play.
 To my surprise, the jail let me attend.
 It was me, the counselors, and about a dozen inmates.
 At the end, a counselor handed David a guitar.

-He strummed the first chords of Learning to Fly.
+He strummed the first chords of Tom Petty’s song, Learning to Fly.
 Inside the windowless jail room, he sang like he had learned how to be free.

-I had heard the song many times.
-But the lyrics meant something new in that room.
-We criminal defense lawyers rarely cry.
-The job toughens you up.
+I had heard the song many times, but the lyrics meant something new in that room.
+We criminal defense lawyers who rarely cry, wipe our tears.